acmcarther/cargo-raze/README.md

 ## TODO:

-- Examples
-- Tests
-- The bazel half of this rule.
-Even though we generate handy `bzl` files, nobody's on the other end of the line to receive our configuration.
 - Proper platform detection.
 Currently we just use generic linux.
 This isn't too hard, just haven't had time.
 - Platform-agnostic generated `Cargo.bzl`.
 I envision mapping the existing platform-specific dependency support down to a handful of supported platforms within the bazel rule, rather than here.
 That lets us use bazel's `select` construct to support multiple platforms with a single rule.